-Today, we read that exotic actress Pola Illéry has passed away on 15 february.
+Today, we read that exotic actress Pola Illéry passed away on 15 February.
 'The most glamorous film star of Romania' was best known as the party girl Pola who seduces street singer Albert Préjean in René Clair’s classic Sous les toits de Paris (1930).
 From 1929 to 1938 Illéry appeared in 15 French and Romanian films.
 She was 103.

 French postcard by Editions et Publications cinématographiques, no. 60.
 Photo: CID.